 The sentence rightly conveys that Anita paints only on weekends.

-Faulty comparison occurs when similar comparison pertaining to people, things or a set of group is missing in a sentence.
+Faulty comparison occurs when a similar comparison pertaining to people, things or a set of groups is missing in a sentence.

-Example: Incorrect – I like sandwiches, but Café Coffee Day’s sandwiches are better than Barista.
+Incorrect – I like sandwiches, but Café Coffee Day’s sandwiches are better than Barista’s.

 Here the comparison is incomplete as café coffee day’s sandwiches are being compared with Barista (the café).
 This makes the sentence illogical.

-Correct: I like sandwiches, but Café Coffee Day’s sandwiches are better than Barista’s.
+Correct – I like sandwiches, but Café Coffee Day’s sandwiches are better than Barista’s sandwiches.

-Here the comparison is between the sandwiches available at both the cafes, which is a balanced comparison.
+Here the comparison is between the sandwiches available at both cafes, which is a balanced comparison.